mdbraber/radiobar/README.md

 Pause / resume stops streaming (but shows the channel as paused).
 It's not buffering radio (which didn't seem logical for live radio).
 You can also use the `remote.py` to automate switching channels, see below.

+When macOS sleeps streaming will be stopped and you have to manually resume it (this is a feature).
+This only works if you're using an updated version of `rumps` (see [PR #109](https://github.com/jaredks/rumps/pull/109).

 ## Remote

 Use the include `remote.py` to send commands to a running RadioBar instance to change channels and switch on/off.
 You can also use the command as part of an Alfred workflow. `remote.py` understands the following commands: